-The parish office or Fr.
-Tim is always a good initial contact to learn more about our various church ministries and how you can get involved.
+The parish office or Canon John is always a good initial contact to learn more about our various church ministries and how you can get involved.
 Below are brief descriptions of ministries within our parish.

 Each week, youth in grades five through twelve faithfully serve as acolytes, assisting clergy and Lay Eucharistic Ministers during the service, most notably and visibly during communion.
 Acolytes were first mentioned as crucifers, banner-bearers, and assistants to the pope and other clergy in a letter of Pope Cornelius to Fabius of Antioch in 252.

 This volunteer group's ministry is to care for the altar, vestments, vessels, and altar linens that are used for Eucharist or communion.
 Altar Guild members, along with vergers, prepare the Nave (main church) for services, and clean up afterwards.They are invaluable with helping clergy prepare for worship services and, on occasion, they assist the Flower Guild.

 Music has long been an essential way to praise and worship God for centuries.
 For instance, the Hebrew scriptures (Old Testament) record that David danced before the LORD (2 Samuel 6.14-22), and the psalms (or psaltry) that we pray each week in service, or on a daily basis, were originally used as a poetic or music book, if you will, of prayers addressed to God.

 A few other examples of the importance of singing in scripture include Psalm 95; Psalm 96, Psalm 98; Psalm 146; Psalm 149; and Psalm 150.

 Our dedicated choir, under the direction of Michael Sterne, and accompanied by Eileen DeBoer, offers a full range of music for congregational worship, from ancient chanted psalms, to Anglican music, to spirituals, to well-known hymns.